-Property and equipment: Property and equipment are stated on the basis of cost at date of purchase or, if donated, at fair value at the date of donation.
+Property and equipment: Property and equipment is stated on the basis of cost at date of purchase or, if donated, at fair value at the date of donation.
 Feeding America's capitalization policy includes \$25,000 for property and equipment and \$50,000 for software projects.
 Depreciation is computed using the half-year convention straight-line method over the estimated useful lives of the assets.
-Construction-in-progress is reported at cost and not depreciated until the assets are placed into service.
+Construction in progress is reported at cost and not depreciated until the assets are placed into service.
 These amounts will be transferred to their related depreciable asset category upon completion.
 When assets are sold or otherwise disposed of, the cost and related depreciation or amortization are removed from the accounts and any resulting gain or loss is included in the statements of activities.
 Costs of maintenance and repairs that do not improve or extend the useful lives of the respective assets are recorded as expense.

-Contributions received in advance: Feeding America frequently receives cash contributions from corporate and other donors in advance of donor terms and/or conditions being communicated or satisfied.
+Contributions received in advance: Feeding America frequently receives cash contributions from corporate and other donors in advance of donor terms and/or conditions being fully communicated or satisfied.
 Such amounts are held and not expended and are reported at the fiscal year-end as contributions received in advance on the statements of financial position.
 Once terms are met and/or conditions are received (and any conditions are satisfied), Feeding America recognizes contribution revenue and expends funds in accordance with the donor intentions.

 Gift annuities: Feeding America enters into agreements with donors in which the donor contributes assets in exchange for an annuity to be paid to the donor or their designee for a specified period of time.
 Annually, the annuity liability is readjusted based upon actuarial projections of future payments over the remaining life expectancy of the donor or their designee.
 Upon termination, any residual amount is recognized as nonoperating revenue.
-Gift annuities, included in other current and long-term obligations, were \$2,072 and \$1,686 at June 30, 2023 and 2022, respectively.
+Gift annuities, included in other current and long-term obligations, were \$2,622 and \$2,072 at June 30, 2024 and 2023, respectively.

-Leases: Prior to July 1, 2022, Feeding America followed the lease accounting guidance in FASB Accounting Standards Codification (ASC) Topic 840.
-Effective July 1, 2022, Feeding America follows the lease accounting guidance in FASB ASC Topic 842.
+Leases: Feeding America follows the lease accounting guidance in FASB ASC 842.
 Feeding America determines if an arrangement is a lease at inception of the contract.
-Under Topic 842, a lease is a contract, or part of a contract, that conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
-Feeding America's contracts determined to be or contain a lease include explicitly or implicitly identified assets where Feeding America has the right to obtain substantially all of the economic benefits of the assets and has the ability to direct how and for what purpose the assets are used during the lease term.
+A lease is considered a contract, or part of a contract, that conveys the right to control the use of an identified asset for a period of time in exchange for consideration.
+Feeding America's contracts determined to be or contain a lease include explicitly or implicitly identified assets where Feeding America has the right to obtain substantially all of the economic benefits of the assets, and has the ability to direct how and for what purpose the assets are used during the lease term.